camunda/camunda-docs-manual/content/user-guide/task-forms/index.md

 ---

-There are different types of forms which are primarily used in the Tasklist.
-To implement a Task Form in your application you have to connect the form resource with the BPMN 2.0 element in your process diagram.
-Suitable BPMN 2.0 elements for calling Tasks Forms are the [StartEvent][start-event] and the [UserTask][user-tasks].
+There are different types of forms which are primarily used in Tasklist.
+To implement a task form in your application, you have to connect the form resource with the BPMN 2.0 element in your process diagram.
+Suitable BPMN 2.0 elements for calling tasks forms are the [StartEvent][start-event] and the [UserTask][user-tasks].

-Out of the box, the Camunda Tasklist supports four different kinds of task forms:
+Out of the box, Camunda Tasklist supports four different kinds of task forms:

-* [Embedded Task Forms]({{< relref "#embedded-task-forms" >}}): HTML-based task forms displayed embedded inside the Tasklist.
+* [Embedded Task Forms]({{< relref "#embedded-task-forms" >}}): HTML-based task forms, displayed embedded within Tasklist.
-* [Generated Task Forms]({{< relref "#generated-task-forms" >}}): Like embedded task forms but generated from XML Metadata inside BPMN 2.0 XML.
+* [Generated Task Forms]({{< relref "#generated-task-forms" >}}): Like embedded task forms, but generated from XML metadata within the BPMN 2.0 XML.
 * [External Task Forms]({{< relref "#external-task-forms" >}}): The user is directed to another application to complete the task.
-* [Generic Task Forms]({{< relref "#generic-task-forms" >}}): If no task form exists, a generic form is displayed for editing the process variables.
+* [Generic Task Forms]({{< relref "#generic-task-forms" >}}): If no task form exists, a generic form is displayed to edit the process variables.

 {{< note title="This section applies to forms in Camunda Tasklist" class="info" >}}
-  When embedding the process engine into a custom application, you can integrate the process engine with any form technology such as [JavaServer Faces][jsf-task-forms], Java Swing and JavaFX, REST-based JavaScript web applications and many more.
+  When embedding the process engine into a custom application, you can integrate the process engine with any form technology such as [JavaServer Faces][jsf-task-forms], Java Swing, JavaFX, REST-based JavaScript web applications and many more.
 {{< /note >}}

 # Embedded Task Forms

-Embedded task forms are HTML and JavaScript forms which can be displayed directly inside the tasklist.
+Embedded task forms are HTML and JavaScript forms which can be displayed directly within Tasklist.
 We provide more information about the creation of embedded forms in our [Embedded Task Forms Reference]({{< relref "reference/embedded-forms/index.md" >}}).

 To add an embedded form to your application, simply create an HTML file and refer to it from a [UserTask][user-tasks] or a [StartEvent][start-event] in your process model.
-For example you can create a FORM_NAME.html file containing the relevant content for your form, e.g. a simple form with two input fields:
+For example, you can create a FORM_NAME.html file containing the relevant content for your form, e.g., a simple form with two input fields:

 ```html
 <form role="form" name="form">